Shearing approach to gauge-invariant Trotterization: Example: U(1) hopping terms

 In multiqubit quantum computation, it is common for \emph{Pauli operator} to refer to any tensor product of Pauli matrices $I$, $X$, $Y$, or $Z$ acting on individual qubit spaces (e.g., $X \otimes X$ or $I \otimes Z \otimes Z$).
 Pauli operators form a Hermitian basis for all multiqubit operators.
 The expression of an operator with respect to this basis is its \emph{Pauli decomposition}.
 The exponential of a Pauli operator is considered easy to simulate, but directly Trotterizing the Pauli decomposition can be prohibitively inefficient.
 Generally, one will divide up and manipulate different parts of the Hamiltonian before arriving at Pauli operators intended for hardware implementation.

-Diagonalized operators such as $\hat{E}^2$ in the Schwinger model are trivial to program without approximation because Trotterizing their Pauli decomposition incurs no commutation errors: $[I,Z]=0$.
+Diagonalized operators such as $\hat{E}^2$ in the Schwinger model are trivial to circuitize without approximation because Trotterizing their Pauli decomposition incurs no commutation errors: $[I,Z]=0$.
 The off-diagonal hopping terms, however, are not as trivial to implement exactly, in part due to $[X,Y]\neq 0$.
 Diagonalizing the involved field operators is not an option since they are nilpotent.
-The fields' Hermitian and antihermitian parts are of course diagonalizable, but they are not by themselves gauge covariant and they fail to commute.
-Ref. \cite{shaw.lougovski.eaQuantumAlgorithms20a} went forward with the Hermitian and antihermitian fields, postponing the construction of fully gauge invariant Trotter steps.
+The fields' Hermitian and anti-Hermitian parts are of course diagonalizable, but they are not by themselves gauge-covariant and they fail to commute.
+Reference \cite{Shaw:2020udc} went forward with the Hermitian and antihermitian fields, postponing the construction of fully gauge-invariant Trotter steps.

-Insight into the computational nature of gauge invariant transitions can be gained by graphically examining the structure of hopping terms as a whole within the space of quantum numbers.
-The top panel of Fig. \ref{fig:hoppingShears} depicts the transitions induced by $\hat{T}_\text{hop}$ and $\hat{T}_\text{hop}^\dagger$ as edges in the $(n_\psi, n_\chi, E)$ space of quantum numbers (shown for $\eta=2$).
+Insight into the computational nature of gauge-invariant transitions can be gained by graphically examining the structure of hopping terms as a whole within the space of quantum numbers.
+The top panel of Fig. \ref{fig:hoppingShears} depicts the transitions induced by $\hat{T}_{\text{hop}}$ and $\hat{T}_{\text{hop}}^\dagger$ as edges in the $(n_\psi, n_\chi, E)$ space of quantum numbers (shown for $\eta=2$).

-An edge connecting $ ( n_{\psi}^{i}, n_{\chi}^{i}, E^{i} ) $ and $ ( n_{\psi}^{f} , n_{\chi}^{f} , E^{f} ) $ corresponds to a nonzero matrix element $ \langle n_{\psi}^{f} , n_{\chi}^{f} , E^{f} | (\hat{T}_\text{hop} + \hat{T}_\text{hop}^\dagger) | n_{\psi}^{i}, n_{\chi}^{i}, E^{i} \rangle $.
+An edge connecting $ ( n_{\psi}^{i}, n_{\chi}^{i}, E^{i} ) $ and $ ( n_{\psi}^{f} , n_{\chi}^{f} , E^{f} ) $ corresponds to a nonzero matrix element $ \langle n_{\psi}^{f} , n_{\chi}^{f} , E^{f} | (\hat{T}_{\text{hop}} + \hat{T}_{\text{hop}}^\dagger) | n_{\psi}^{i}, n_{\chi}^{i}, E^{i} \rangle $.
 The transitions form what is known in graph theory as a geometric graph or spatial network.
-This particular spatial network consists of parallel edges whose slant represents simultaneous changes to all three relevant quantum numbers -- as given, hopping terms are off-diagonal on all three field registers.
+This particular spatial network consists of parallel edges whose slant represents simultaneous changes to all three relevant quantum numbers---as given, hopping terms are off-diagonal on all three field registers.

 If the edges were instead oriented parallel to one of the axes, the interaction would be off-diagonal on a single register only.
 Such a block-diagonalization would make it easier to avoid most gauge-violating transitions by simply excluding all $X$ and $Y$ operations on the other registers' qubits.
 It is clear from Fig. \ref{fig:hoppingShears} that this scenario is entirely attainable by appropriately shearing the graph.